-The City of Irvine is updating its General Plan, a state-required document representing the long-range vision of the City.
-The purpose of the update is to build upon longstanding objectives that define Irvine and for the City Council to consider changes as needed.
-The update will serve as the City’s policy blueprint for the future.
-It will update community goals and public policy direction to ensure Irvine’s high quality of life is preserved and enhanced as the City matures.
+The City of Irvine is in the process of updating its General Plan, a state-required document representing the long-range vision of the City.
+The update will serve as the City’s policy blueprint for the future, updating community goals and public policy direction, which will ensure Irvine’s high quality of life is preserved and enhanced as the City matures.

 State housing law requires every jurisdiction to plan for its existing and future housing need for all income levels as represented by its Regional Housing Needs Assessment (RHNA) allocation assigned by the Southern California Association of Governments (SCAG).
 The foundation for the 6th cycle Housing Element update work effort involves the RHNA allocation.
-This update will accommodate the RHNA allocation as well as incorporate all changes required by state law.
+This update will accommodate our sizable (draft) RHNA allocation as well as incorporate all changes required by state law.
 As a result, changes to the existing land use plan and allowable development intensities in response to RHNA are anticipated as part of the General Plan Update (GPU) and associated Zoning Ordinance amendment.

 What is the Status of the Update?

 The completed first phase of the GPU included extensive public outreach (i.e., Surveys #1 and #2), preparation of a background report, and development of the preliminary planning framework.
 The City Council directed staff to conduct additional public outreach and, in late August 2020, the City’s public outreach consultant began conducting individual surveys.